Gogglebox: Spin-off series

-A version of the show featuring children, titled Gogglesprogs, launched as a Christmas special on Christmas Day 2015, and was followed by a full-length series which began airing on 17 June 2016.
+A version of the show featuring children, titled Gogglesprogs, launched as a Christmas special on Christmas Day 2015, and was followed by a full-length series that began airing on 17 June 2016.
 In 2017, a spin-off show titled Vlogglebox aired on E4, which featured reactions from 16 to 24-year-olds as they watch online content on their smartphones, laptops or tablets.
 In 2019, it was announced that a celebrity version had been ordered; Celebrity Gogglebox began airing in 2019.
-It was later renewed for a second series, which aired in 2020, a third series which aired in 2021, and a fourth series in 2022.
+It was later renewed for a second series, which aired in 2020, a third series that aired in 2021, and a fourth series in 2022.

-In August 2022, it was announced that a Welsh-language version of Gogglebox, Gogglebocs Cymru, would be produced for S4C, after Channel 4 had agreed to release exclusivity of its rights to the show in the UK.
-S4C issued a competitive tender for the production rights on the same day, with the show scheduled to debut in autumn 2022 as part of the channel’s 40th anniversary.
+In August 2022, it was announced that a Welsh-language version of the show, called Gogglebocs Cymru, would be produced for S4C, after Channel 4 had agreed to release exclusivity of its rights to the show in the UK.
+S4C issued a competitive tender for the production rights on the same day, with the show scheduled to debut in autumn 2022 as part of the channel's 40th anniversary.